craftcms/nitro/README.md

 <dt><code>--php-version</code></dt>
 <dd>The PHP version to use.
 If not passed, the command will prompt for it.</dd>
 <dt><code>--cpus</code></dt>
 <dd>The max number of CPUs that the machine can use.
-If not passed, one CPU will be used by default.</dd>
+If not passed, Nitro will try to determine the best number based on the host computer.</dd>
 <dt><code>--memory</code></dt>
 <dd>The max amount of system RAM that the machine can use.
 If not passed, the command will prompt for it.</dd>
 <dt><code>--disk</code></dt>